-Thanks to the release of the Blade Runner 2049 movie, as well as the series Philip K. Dick's Electric Dreams and The Man in the High Castle, Philip K. Dick’s name has been prominent in pop culture lately.
+Thanks to the release of the Blade Runner 2049 movie in 2017, as well as the series Philip K. Dick's Electric Dreams and The Man in the High Castle, Philip K. Dick’s name has been prominent in pop culture lately.

 Do Androids Dream of Electric Sheep?

 The inspiration for the movies Blade Runner and Blade Runner 2049, Do Androids Dream of Electric Sheep? is set in San Francisco in the aftermath of nuclear war.
 The Earth is largely barren and most animals have gone extinct.

 Naturally, any remaining animal is expensive, so companies build artificial animals for those who can’t afford the real thing.

 Likewise, on Mars, there are androids that can be acquired as servants or assistants.
 These human-like robots are banned from Earth, where humans fear their power.

 Rick Deckard is a bounty hunter who takes a mission in the hopes of making enough money to buy a real sheep to replace his electric ones.

 The mission is to kill six androids that went rogue and came to Earth — but the androids won't go down without a fight.

 Do Androids Dream of Electric Sheep is quintessential Philip K. Dick and is one of his most influential works.

 The novel manages to hit a sweet-spot between Dick’s more deeply philosophical speculative fiction and pure sci-fi accessibility.